AdobeDocs/experience-platform.en/help/data-governance/policies/user-guide.md

 ![](../images/policies/create-policy-button.png)

-Depending on whether you are part of the beta for consent policies, one of the following will occur:
+Depending on whether you are part of the beta for consent policies, one of the following occurs:

 * If you are not part of the beta, you are immediately brought to the workflow for [creating a data governance policy](#create-governance-policy).
-* If you are part of the beta, a dialog provides an additional option to [create a consent policy](#consent-policy).
+* If you are part of the beta, a dialog provides an extra option to [create a consent policy](#consent-policy).
   ![](../images/policies/choose-policy-type.png)

 ### Create a data governance policy {#create-governance-policy}